nosnelmil/invitro/docs/multi-loader.md

 A wrapper around loader to run multiple experiments at once with additional feature like validation, dry-run, log & metrics collection

 ## Prerequisites
-As a wrapper around loader, multi-loader requires the initial cluster setup to be completed see [vHive Loader Create a Cluster](https://github.com/vhive-serverless/invitro/blob/main/docs/loader.md#create-a-cluster)
+As a wrapper around loader, multi-loader requires the initial cluster setup to be completed.
+See [vHive Loader Create a Cluster](https://github.com/vhive-serverless/invitro/blob/main/docs/loader.md#create-a-cluster)

 ## Configuration
 ### Multi-Loader Configuration